-Developers developing applications for HL7 FHIR can make use of all the popular web technologies in the industry to make apps.
+Developers engaging in HL7 FHIR interface software development can make use of all the popular web technologies in the industry to make apps.
 This is a huge cost-saving factor since you can hire developers easily, and there is a large pool of skilled experts to choose from.

 1. Constant vigilance and testing is important

 Interoperability is perhaps at its nascent stage still because you still have to go through the slow and painstaking task of seamless interoperability between different systems.
 FHIR is an international standard, so it may not always be compatible with all.
 And you need to ensure that the validation and testing tools work towards server compliance as per FHIR specifications.

 Another challenge faced with FHIR is that the data may not always be the same.
 For example, take lab results for instance.
 If there is no common matching technology, then having a vendor-EHR specific terminology is practically not possible.
 This causes data matching issues.
 If there is common terminology for all such medical requirements, much of the challenges can be solved.